Car Rental in Tonga (2026) - Driving Guide & Best Rates

 Helpful Tips

-GPS coverage in Tonga may be unreliable outside main areas - download offline maps beforehand and consider asking your rental agency for local navigation advice or a physical map.
+GPS and mobile data coverage may be unreliable outside main areas - consider downloading offline maps before your trip and ask your rental agency for a physical map of Tongatapu or other islands you plan to visit.

-Roads in Tonga can be narrow with limited shoulders, and livestock (especially pigs and dogs) frequently wander onto roadways - drive cautiously and be prepared to stop suddenly, particularly in rural areas and at dawn/dusk.
+Roads in Tonga are often narrow with limited shoulders, and livestock ( pigs and dogs) frequently wander onto roadways, in rural areas and at dawn/dusk - drive defensively and at reduced speeds.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners